IDSIA/sacred/docs/observers.rst

 If the processing of an event fails, the event is put back on the queue and processed next time.
 This is useful for observers that rely on external services like databases that might become temporarily unavailable.
+Normally, the experiment would fail at this point, which could result in long running experiments being unnecessarily aborted.
+The `QueueObserver` can tolerate such temporary problems.

-The `QueueObserver` has currently no way of declaring an event as finally failed, so if the failure is not due to a temporary unavailability of an external service, the observer will try forever.
+However, the `QueueObserver` has currently no way of declaring an event as finally failed, so if the failure is not due to a temporary unavailability of an external service, the observer will try forever.